gigasquid/babar/README.md

 Accepting a request creates an internal commitment that is evaluated at a future time.
 Behind the scenese there is a cron-like watcher that continually sees if it has any commitments to execute.
+If there is an error that occurs, then it will have an error captured that you can query by using "query request-errors".

 ```clojure
   request *dog fn [] :bark ;=> babar.speech_acts.Commitment